beth-heath/NGIVS_flupand/README.md

 ### `functions/Pandemic_Scenarios_diagram.R`

-This is the code to create the figures contained in the paper.

-### `functions/Pandemic_Scenarios_diagram.R`

-This is the code to create the figures contained in the paper.
+Code to create the figures contained in the paper.

 ### `functions/plots_LG.R`